SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     - Aliases: pocket, setpocket, sppockets, profilepockets

 - **%poll** `<"question"> <"option 1"> <"option 2">`
-    - Info: Creates a poll for users to vote on with reactions.
+    - Info: Creates a poll for Users to vote on with reactions.
 Takes 2-10 Options.
 If the question or the options have more than 1 word in them, make sure to surround them with quotes.
     - Example: `%poll "What is your favourite Ice cream?"
 Chocolate Strawberry "None of the above"`

 - **%profile** `<@user: Optional>`
-    - Info: Gets you the profile of the mentioned user, if you dont specify a user, this will get your own.
+    - Info: Gets you the profile of the mentioned User, if you dont specify a User, this will get your own.
     - Example: `%profile @Phxenix`
     - Aliases: smashprofile, profileinfo